-Growing microgreens is a great way to have fresh greens during winter.
-But don’t limit them to cold weather, they’re delicious and nutritious all year long!
+Growing microgreens is a great way to have fresh greens all winter.
+And they’re delicious and nutritious all year long, not just in winter.

 I’ve been growing microgreens here for a few weeks to keep myself sane.
 The songbirds have returned to Ohio and the fishing worms are popping up on the driveway.
 It won’t be long now before I’m back outside, but until then I’ll have something fresh and green to eat.